CiNo-SuNiL/Ei-Study-Assessment-2025-Batch-/README.md

 - **Use Case 5**: Implemented using the **Strategy** pattern.
 - **Use Case 6**: Implemented using the **Command** pattern.

-## 📁 Folder 2: Smart Office Facility Project
+## 📁 Exercise 2: Smart Office Facility Project

 ### Description:
 This is a console-based application that simulates a smart office management system.
 It uses **Singleton**, **Factory**, and **Observer** design patterns to manage office resources like conference room booking, occupant management, and automatic control of room facilities.